Mountain biking tours in Cape Town

 5.Grabouw A-2-Z Trails

 This relatively new trail in the Grabouw Forest and Cape Pine plantations consists of 26 sections of pure singletrack joy.
 From the entrance gate we climb up to the start of the Gantouw Pass.
 Once on section A, there is hardly any jeep track and singletrail junkies will absolutely enjoy themselves.
 The total length of the circular route is 36km and includes some interesting features like wooden bridges crossing over streams, berms, and wooden structures over and between rocks.
 Get ready for some short but brutish climbs, hair-raising rocky downshills, sandy switchbacks and tree roots in the forest.
+For fit riders we can add on an extension for a brutal climb (on tar road) up to Hansekop for spectacular views over Cape Town and beyond.
+Watch out for the endemic Cape Rockjumper bird found only in the Cape Fold Mountains.
+Check out the video of the route

 6.Welvanpas Bains MTB Trails Wellington

 This is a jewel amongst all the mountain biking trails in the Cape.
 There are four different route options from 15km moderate to 30km advanced that can also be combined to a challenging 56km route with some serious climbing.
 Good fitness and skill levels are required to ride the varied terrain of rocky jeep track, steep singletrack descents and steep rocky climbs but also easier fast-flowing singletrack.
 Welvanpas offers the mountain biker a stunning scenery of pristine fynbos, vineyards, orchards and the majestic Hawekwa Mountains in the background.
+Check out the video of the route

 - Transport in air conditioned vehicle to start of trail